nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 For instance, `ml_connector.py` [provides classes](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/api_ml/ml_connector.py#L82-L129) that look to the caller like local instances of the actual ML models, but which operate "under the hood" by interacting with the bridge service.

-(Unforunately, `ml_connector.py` also contains a large amount of main loop business logic.
+(Unfortunately, `ml_connector.py` also contains a large amount of main loop business logic.
 In a future refactor, I would want to separate these concerns.)

 ### The main loop